-The prevalence of a disease is defined as the number of people currently living with that disease.
-In this section of the report, the cancer prevalence presented describes the number of people alive as of December 31, 2006 who had ever been diagnosed with colorectal cancer.
+In this section of the report, both limited-duration and complete colorectal cancer prevalence are presented; the latter describing the number of people alive as of December 31, 2008 who had ever been diagnosed with colorectal cancer.

 Prevalence is a useful indicator of the impact of cancer on individuals, the healthcare system and the community as a whole.
 Although many cancer survivors lead healthy and productive lives, the experience can have a strong impact on the physical and emotional well-being of individuals and their families.
 The cancer experience can also result in the continued use of the healthcare system through rehabilitation or support services, as well as loss of work productivity that can affect the whole community.